|

 Technical Presentation

-A 150 seat, THX Certified Screening Room featuring Simplex 35mm Film Projectors and Digital Video Projection.
+THX Certified Screening Room featuring full Digitial Cinema, DCP, 3D, Simplex 35mm film projectors and VLP digital Projection.

 Screen Size